Skokoo/Firere/README.md

 License = This project using the MIT license.

-# ☄️ Testing Result Info(what happend to my phone)(NOT IMPORTANT)
+# ☄️ Testing Result Info
 My "Info" eat my phone, so i cant put any info here, try again in 2077!
-Ok uh.

-• The terminal cant support any smooth gradient colors, it make my phone freezing(like i say before).
-And the nestes loops, i can say it make my phone go crazy.
-If you want me to test this on pc, my pc broke.
+Ok uh, this is what happend to my phone.

+• Freezing again.
+(NOTE = This code was made for fun, dont try this at nokia phone)

 >if you find this **cool**, feel free to leave a ⭐️!
 >**_(optional)_**